KwabenaSark/KwabenaSark/README.md

 * 🌱 Mostly focused on JavaScript ;)
-* 📝 I enjoy building web-based applications that incorporate artificial intelligence
+* 📝 I enjoy building software that delivers result
 * 📫 You can reach out to me on [here](https://stirring-starburst-77aff0.netlify.app/)
 * ⚡ Fun fact I hate notepad ++!